sayak2103/SIDA/README.md

 ### Pre-trained weights
 SIDA-7B is pretrained on LISA-7B-v1, while SIDA-13B is pretrained on LISA-13B-llama2-v1.
 To download the corresponding model weights, please refer to the [LISA repository](https://github.com/dvlab-research/LISA).
 After downloading, place the model weights in the ```/ck``` directory.

+SIDA-7B-description and SIDA-13B-description are finetuned SIDA with descriptions gereated by GPT-4O.

+You can download all SIDA versions here:
+SIDA-7B
+SIDA-13B
+SIDA-7B-description
+SIDA-13B-description
 ### SAM VIT-H weights
 Download SAM ViT-H pre-trained weights from the [link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).